axkralj990/Quadcopter-Dev-Project/README.md

 # Quadcopter Project
 Hello!

 I started this project in order to familiarize myself with all the programming skills required to build an ATMEGA328P-controlled quadcopter.
-I am starting with the very basics, so I can understand everything I make during the project.
+I am starting with the very basics in order to understand everything I make during the project.
+My main motivation is to find a specific subject related to the flight-controller design of which I can write my masters thesis on.
+So far I have a few ideas, but I need to invest more time to really find what would be the best subject to work on.
+I am really interested in different flight control algorithms, inertial measurment filtering methods and guidance and navigation in general.

 As a first objective I decided to design the prototype flight controller based on Arduino Uno.
 With a working prototype flight controller I will design my own board with ATMEGA328P.
 For inertial measurements I am using the Invensense MPU6050 IMU.

 The controller design was greatly inspired by Joop Brokking's <a href="http://www.brokking.net">Youtube channel</a> and <a href="https://www.youtube.com/user/MacPuffdog/featured">blog</a>.
 I find his YMFC-3D quadcopter video tutorials of great help and will refer to them often during the project.
 The design of the quadcopter is also based on his.
 I have just received most of the components for the quadcopter and will post the parts list with images as soon as I assemble it.

-I have also used many libraries from other Github users.
+I used many libraries from other Github users.
 All references to the authors are under each subsection of the readme file where the library is used.

-I have created many tools to ease the development process.
 My starting point was the development of the serial graphing monitor.
 This is a necessary tool for signal analysis during the development.
-First I wrote graphing monitor with Python 2.7 and later with C#, since I wanted to learn C# for work purposes.
+First I wrote graphing monitor with Python 2.7 and later with C#.
 Both serial graphing programs are described below.

 <h2> Serial Graphing Monitor </h2>